 She was still looking at him.
 She still hadn’t moved.

 He straightened his shoulders and drew a breath.
-“Hi, my name’s Jim Cole.
+“Hi, my name’s Jack Cole.
 I believe I’m expected.”

 She lowered her gaze beneath the level of the counter, consulting some notes perhaps, or a computer monitor.
 Stillness for a heartbeat, and when she raised her head again, there was something new in her eyes, something evaluating, something appraising.